 Applicants whose first language is not English must have achieved an overall score of 7.0 in the English Language Testing System (IELTS) with a minimum of 6.5 in the reading and writing subtests.

 We encourage applicants to have a look at our website, so that they consider the research undertaken in our School and identify an area in which they can make a contribution and a supervisor or Research Centre/Group with whom they could work.

 Applicants are welcome to discuss their ideas for research by contacting relevant members of the School of Law.
-Details are found on the website.

 Candidates short-listed for interview will be contacted by the School.
 If you do not receive a communication from the School within six weeks of the closing date, please assume that your application has been unsuccessful.